 involved in a wide variety of legal matters including: litigation and

 trials in numerous substantive areas; business and corporate law,

 including the representation of established and start-up companies;

 corporate acquisitions; real estate and leasing; and university faculty

 policy and grievance arbitration.
-For more than thirty years he has
+For more than thirty-five years he

 provides advice and representation in faculty policy and grievance